Exploring Detailed Wall Sections in Architecture Design

 We can see that the finished material is ST3.
 I look over here.
 It's a stucco beige finish.

-There is a reference to a detail, which is right here.
-That detail is located on page A503.
+There is a reference to a detail located here.
+The detail is located on page A503.
 It's image 10.

-You can see that the top of this concrete is anchored to the grid.
+You can see that the top of the concrete is anchored to the grid.
 There's another detail here, which is image 6 on page A503.
 More notes.

-Room names and numbers.
+Room names and numbers are indicated.
 Another detail at the top, which is image 3 on page A503.
 You can see a note calling out for a roofing system.

 Let's pan over and look at our other wall section.
 Like we had a lower parapet over here on the right, we have a higher parapet over here on the left.
 The datum is called out, top of high parapet.